These kid-friendly slow cooker recipes will make your life so much easier.

 You’ll make the dumplings out of refrigerated biscuits, and they’re so soft and incredible.
 They’ll almost fall apart on your tongue.

-You’ll make these jumbo shells extra tasty by stuffing them with spinach and three types of cheese and covering them in pasta sauce and plenty of herbs and seasonings.
+You’ll make these jumbo shells extra tasty by stuffing them with spinach and three types of cheese and covering them in pasta sauce.

 They take about 4 hours to cook, but the process is simple and requires very little work from you.
 Plus, they’ll make your entire house smell spectacular.